Service of Process Change

 Practice Areas

-The Department of Education has attorneys in all five boroughs and expertise in five main practice areas to serve the chancellor, administrators, and teachers who educate and support the City’s over 1.1 million students.
+OGC has attorneys in all five boroughs and expertise in five main practice areas to support DOE schools and offices.

 Labor and Employment

 Through its units, OGC maintains a full-service labor and employment practice with the goal of protecting the safety of students and employees and the integrity of the DOE.
-OGC attorneys offer training and counsel to central, field, and school-based staff regarding mandated reporting, human rights laws, grievances, and the disciplinary process, and represent the DOE in administrative proceedings.
+OGC attorneys offer training and counsel regarding mandated reporting, human rights laws, grievances, and the disciplinary process, and represent the DOE in administrative proceedings.

 Investigations and Administrative Trials